akeneo/pim-helpcenter/content/md/assets/full-automatic-pam-migration.md

 ## _Step 4_ | Set transformations (*optional*)
 In the new Asset Manager, **transformations are not mandatory anymore**.

-So if you used fake transformations (100% or 99%) in the past, you don't need to set those transformations anymore.
+So if you used to have fake transformations (100% or 99%) in the PAM in order to keep your reference file as it was, the only thing to do now is not to define any transformation ;-)

-If you were using some real transformations in the PAM, the variations files of the assets are migrated during the step 2 but the transformations settings are not migrated.
+If you were using some real transformations in the PAM (for example, a `thumbnail` transformation), the variations of the assets will be migrated during the step 2.
+But the transformations settings won't be migrated since we totally change the format of the transformations settings.

 So you need to set transformations rules in the new Asset Manager.
-The transformations are not defined by channels anymore, they are defined by asset family and you can define until 10 transformations per asset family.
+The transformations are not defined by channels anymore.
+They are defined by asset family, and there can be up to 10 transformations per asset family.
+It means that you can have several transformations for the same channel for example.

 The format is a bit different but don't worry, hereafter an example before / after.
 <!-- TODO -->